Myanmar court files more charges against Suu Kyi, police crack down on protests

 He said a committee formed by ousted lawmakers from the civilian government, which has announced the formation of a government-in-exile, was illegal and anyone associated with it would be punished.

-The Committee Representing Pyidaungsu Hluttaw (CRPH) on Monday declared the junta a terrorist group and called the violence against protesters a “declaration of war on unarmed civilians”.
+On Monday, the Committee Representing Pyidaungsu Hluttaw, whose name uses the Burmese word for the Myanmar parliament, declared the junta a terrorist group and condemned the violence against protesters as a “declaration of war on unarmed civilians”.

 On Sunday, police fired on crowds in several places, killing 18 people, the United Nations human rights office said.
 A committee representing lawmakers elected last year said 26 people were killed but Reuters was unable to verify that.

-“We have to continue the protest no matter what,” Thar Nge said after police firing tear gas forced him and others to abandon a barricade in a Yangon street.
+“We have to continue the protest no matter what,” Thar Nge said after tear gas volleys from the police forced him and others to abandon a barricade in a Yangon street.

 The military has not commented on Sunday’s violence and police and military spokesmen did not answer calls.
 The state-run Global New Light of Myanmar newspaper warned that “severe action will be inevitably taken” against “anarchic mobs”.